About

 ultra selective admissionsivy leaguehigh research activityneed blind admissionsstrong graduate programs

-Harvard University is a private research university in Cambridge, MA, known for its ultra selective admissions, ivy league, and high research activity.
+Harvard University is a private research university in Cambridge, MA, known for its Ivy League membership, need blind admissions, and strong graduate programs.
 With an acceptance rate of 3%, Harvard is one of the most selective colleges in the United States, typically enrolling around 1,646 students each year.
-Harvard is test optional; students who submit scores are typically admitted with SATs between 1510–1580, though many competitive applicants choose not to submit.
+Admitted students typically score between 1510–1580 on the SAT and 34–36 on the ACT.
 Harvard meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $100,000, the net cost is often $0.

 Admissions